RodrigoChT/make-believe/content/The House Rules.md

 # One window to rule them all
-During the session. players should only use Zoom, preferably on full screen mode.
+During the session players should only use Zoom, preferably on full screen mode.
 This means:

 - Physical character sheets
 - Physical dice